kwokcheong/Project-2-Singapore-Covid-Insights/README.md

 <img src="images/screenshot.png" style="margin: 0;">

-#COVID 19 Infographic - Singapore
+# COVID 19 Infographic - Singapore
 This is an interactive infographic website, aimed towards providing viewers with a visualization on the raw dataset provided on the Singapore government website on recent COVID-19 cases.
 The website contains various elements that informs viewers on the situation in Singapore - ``` Affected areas/clusters, Location of hospitals, Details on each cases and the rate of transmission. ```

-Project Purpose: Given how rapid cases grow, data on the cases were disseminated sparesly and viewer's intepretation of the data could differ without proper context.
+Project Purpose: Given how rapid cases grow, data on the newly reported cases were disseminated sparesly and viewer's intepretation of the data could differ without proper context.
 For instance, an increase in cases by 300 does not mean National University Hospital is running out of beds and overwhelmed.
-Or on the third week of March, a higher number of new cases might not indicate growing rate of transmission, it could turn out to be a slowing rate of increase, which is a positive implication.
+Another example of judgement without context is that on the third week of March, a higher number of new cases might not indicate growing rate of transmission, it could turn out to be a slowing rate of increase, which is a positive implication.

 Hence, my motivation for this project is to shed light on the implications of the new data shared on the Government website, so as to provide users with a holistic view on the situation being reported.